Skip to main content

-The USDA, Economic Research Service’s (ERS) Poverty Area Measures data product serves as a resource for researchers, Federal agencies, policymakers, and practitioners working to better understand and address issues of poverty, rural development, and equitable access.
-This data product builds upon ERS’s longstanding work with poverty area measurement data.
+The USDA, Economic Research Service’s (ERS) Poverty Area Measures data product serves as a resource for researchers, Federal agencies, policymakers, and practitioners working to better understand and address issues of poverty and rural development.
+This product builds upon ERS’s longstanding work with poverty area measurement.

 • Educational and employment opportunities